-Provide opportunities during the school year for all Team Spirit teams to participant in a joint activity with other trained teams throughout the state.
+Provide opportunities during the school year for all Team Spirit teams to participant in a joint activity with

 Provide coordination of training and follow up with teams throughout school year.

 Nineteen high school teams participated in the 2007 Team Spirit Leadership Program and completed Action Plans for their schools.